An old man tries to settle a score

 A forlornness softened Miah's expression.
 "Because I knew your mother and I was there when she named you."

 "You were there?
 You knew her?
-How?" asked Twig with a confused stare trying to assess why Miah's appearance changed.
+How?" asked Twig with a wide eyed look of awe trying to assess why Miah's appearance changed.

 "It is not important how I know her.
 I just did."